tweag/HaskellR/doc/H-user.md

 In this way, values may be deallocated far earlier than reaching the end of a region: As soon as Haskell's GC recognizes a value to no longer be reachable, and if the R GC agrees, the value is prone to be deallocated.
-The essential difference is that with automatic memory management, memory management becomes non-deterministic, while with regions alone, memory management is deterministic.
 Because automatic values have a lifetime independent of the scope of the current region, they are tagged with the global region `G` (a type synonym for `GlobalRegion`).

 For example: